juice-shop/pwning-juice-shop/part2/injection.md

   work in MongoDB.

 ### Infect the server with juicy malware by abusing arbitrary command execution

+ℹ️ _Please note that this challenge is **not available** when running the Juice Shop in either a Docker container or on a Heroku dyno!
+It is not possible to implement this vulnerability in a "safe" way without any risk of compromise of the underlying system._

 In this challenge you must exploit a Server-side Template Injection (SSTi) to "infect" the server with a specially crafted "malware".